-In fiscal years 2018 and 2017, there were 570,000 and 470,376 shares with a weighted-average grant date fair value of \$2.91 and \$3.96, respectively, of RSUs awarded to certain key employees.
+In fiscal years 2019 and 2018, there were 412,500 and 570,000 shares with a weighted-average grant date fair value of\$3.08 and \$2.91, respectively, of RSUs awarded to certain key employees.
 These awards convert into shares of Class A Common Stock on a one-for-one basis upon vesting.
 The Company recognizes compensation expense on a straight-line basis over the vesting for the award based on the market value of Westell Technologies stock on the date of grant.

-The Company recorded stock-based compensation expense of \$0.9 million and \$1.1 million for RSUs in fiscal years 2018 and 2017, respectively.
-As of March 31, 2018, there was approximately \$1.1 million of pre-tax unrecognized compensation expense related to the RSUs, which is expected to be recognized over a weighted-average period of 1.7 years.
-The total intrinsic fair value of RSUs vested was \$0.5 million during both fiscal years 2018 and 2017.
+The Company recorded stock-based compensation expense of \$0.9 million for RSUs in both fiscal years 2019 and 2018.
+As of March 31, 2019, there was approximately \$1.2 million of pre-tax unrecognized compensation expense related to the RSUs, which is expected to be recognized over a weighted-average period of 1.8 years.
+The total intrinsic fair value of RSUs vested was \$0.6 million and \$0.5 million during fiscal years 2019 and 2018, respectively.

-The following table sets forth the RSUs activity for the fiscal year ended March 31, 2018:
+The following table sets forth the RSUs activity for the fiscal year endedMarch 31, 2019: